youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 8: Jetpack Compose Navigation.md

 ### **Preparation**

 Go back to the `RallyApp` composable in `RallyActivity.kt` and replace `Box` containing the screen's contents with a newly created `NavHost`.
 Pass in the `navController` we created in the previous step.
 The `NavHost` also needs a `startDestination`.
 Set it to `RallyScreen.Overview.name`.
-Also, create a `Modifier` to pass the padding into the `NavHost`.
+Also, create a `com.example.sky.Modifier` to pass the padding into the `NavHost`.

 ```
 import androidx.compose.foundation.layout.Box